mpay24/mpay24-node/README.md

 ```js
 const mpay24 = require('mpay24-node')
 ```
-The SDK is using the mPAY24 soap interface.
+The SDK is using the mPAY24 SOAP interface.
 So you need to initialize the SDK

 The parameter of the `init` method are the `merchantID` and `password`